Do you know what are remote and tracking branches? Tracking ones can make our lives easier, get to know why and how.

 Learn what Git tagging is and how to use it to tag your software releases.

-Learn how to configure a website / webapp using the ultra fast Nginx HTTP Server on Linux.
+Learn how to set up a website / webapp using the ultra fast Nginx HTTP Server on Linux.

 Learn how to install Nginx on Linux (Ubuntu / Debian).